 So, what is defamation per se under defamation law?
 Defamation per se in most states deals with allegations, assertions, and statements about the plaintiff that allege sexual misconduct, criminal behavior, that the plaintiff is afflicted with a loathsome disease, that, in fact, the person’s business reputation is, in fact, not good.
 So, these types of things can be considered as defamation per se.

-Let’s talk a little bit about a situation where you don’t have defamation per se where the defendant has allegedly made a statement, a defamatory statement, that the plaintiff is going to try and prove harms their reputation.
+Let’s talk a little bit about a situation where you don’t have defamation per se where the defendant has allegedly made a statement, that the plaintiff is going to try and prove harms their reputation.
 So, let’s talk about what kinds of things will tend to result in injury to reputation.

 Well, In order to recover any sort of damages for mental anguish or loss of business or these types of things, you’re going to need to prove that a false statement, a defamatory statement, was made which injures the person’s reputation in a relevant community.
 And when you get into this reputation issue, you’re automatically putting plaintiff in the spotlight, right?
 Because now the question becomes: what is the plaintiff’s reputation before the alleged defamatory statement was published on the internet?
 The plaintiff’s reputation is at the center of the case.
 If the plaintiff has a really great reputation, then proving harm to that reputation by a statement is going to be easier than if the plaintiff haves a bad reputation already.
 Therefore, every plaintiff should know if they are going to file a lawsuit alleging defamation on the internet – or defamation of character in some other forum – they have to understand that they are putting everything about themselves, in terms of their reputation and character, into play as relevant evidence.
 There’s this notion of particular plaintiffs who have such a poor reputation that, in fact, there’s no way to defame them because they’re so notoriously bad anyway.
 And there’s the notion of a libel-proof plaintiff, where the plaintiff’s reputation is so bad that there’s no way for them to show harm to reputation.
 Now, most courts handle that in a way that simply goes to weight and credibility, and it don’t automatically throw out bad character plaintiffs out of court because their reputations are already provably bad.
 For instance, they’ve been in jail for 20 years on allegations of bribery, these types of things.
 So, even though a plaintiff’s reputation may be really, really poor, there’s still a possibly of bringing a claim.
 It just makes it harder to prove damages.

 So, that is what I really wanted to convey today.
 This concept of defamation involves reputation.
 Every plaintiff needs to have their defamation attorney analyze the reputation issue before stepping into court, and before sending a threat letter.
-That means, that the plaintiff’s attorney who is handling the defamation claim needs to analyze the reputation in the community of the plaintiff as part of the initial assessment of the matter, so that the plaintiff, the client, understands how difficult it is going to be or how easy it is going to be to prove this very first element, this very first hurdle that they’re going to have to get over of proving a defamatory statement.
+That means, that the plaintiff’s attorney who is handling the defamation claim needs to analyze the reputation in the community of the plaintiff as part of the initial assessment of the matter, so that the plaintiff, the client, understands how difficult it is going to be or how easy it is going to be to prove this very first element, this very first hurdle that they’re going to have to get over of proving their defamatory statement.